AniketChitre/ComputationalOptimization/README.md

 ### About Me and Project Scope

 Final-year MEng Chemical Engineering undergraduate at Imperial College London interested in optimization and machine learning.
-Working under the supervision of Dr Antonio Del Rio Chanona on this side-project to introduce myself to Python programming and further explore optimization, especially computational techniques through designing computational optimization algorithms.
+Working under the supervision of Dr Antonio Del Rio Chanona on this side-project to introduce myself to Python programming and further explore optimization, especially computational techniques.

 Objective is to have weekly project goals exploring new ideas in the field.